nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 -----------------------
  .. |pleasemyproxy| replace:: Please use the `ARCS myproxy service`_

-Unless you are using shibboleth authentication in a web browser you should use use the ARCS myproxy service.
+Unless you are using shibboleth authentication in a web browser you should use the ARCS myproxy service.
 You will need to pre-load the myproxy service with short-lived proxy credentials that you get from using shibboleth/AAF authentication to the ARCS slcs service.
-The easiest way to do this for most people is to use grix.
+The easiest way to do this for most people is to use |slix|.

 To access the ARCS slcs service (with |slix|), you need to have an account with an Identity Provider (IdP).
 To login, you will need to know the name of your